celo-org/docs/blog/15-02-2023-how-to-tokenize-physical-assets-on-celo/how-to-tokenize-physical-assets-on-celo.md

 To get started with **tokenizing physical assets on Celo**, you'll need to do some research and planning to determine what kind of asset you want to tokenize, how you want to structure your tokens, and what kind of smart contracts and other infrastructure you'll need to create.
 Once you have a plan in place, you can use tools like OpenZeppelin to help you execute your vision and bring your tokenized asset to life on the blockchain.

-## Mechanics of on-chain asset tokenization:
+## Mechanics of on-chain asset tokenization

 **Build the ecosystem:** Service providers ensure that technology integration is seamlessly done with a large ecosystem of vendors so that issuers can create an end-to-end customized solution (e.g., custody, KYC/AML provider, legal, marketing, advisory, tax, etc.).